Easy One-Pot Chicken Stew, Moroccan-Style, No Tagine

 Mashed Vegetables

-• Another option to consider is mashed vegetables with low carbohydrates, which can be made by mashing steamed or boiled vegetables like cauliflower, broccoli, or sweet potato.
+• Another option to consider is mashed vegetables with low carbohydrates, which can be made by mashing steamed or boiled vegetables, such as cauliflower, broccoli, or sweet potatoes.
 This will provide a delicious and nutritious base for the stew.

 Crusty Bread

-• For anyone not too fussy about staying low carb, this delicious stew would taste great with crusty bread, perfect for cold winter weather.
+• For those not too fussy about staying low-carb, this delicious stew pairs perfectly with crusty or sourdough bread, making it ideal for cold winter weather.

 Standalone Meal

-• In addition to being a fantastic complement to some delicious low-carb sides, this dish also stands out as a delectable standalone meal.
+• In addition to being a fantastic complement to some delicious low-carb sides, this dish also stands out as a delectable meal in its own right.
 The generous portions of protein, fresh vegetables, savoury broth, and carefully chosen spices all come together perfectly, creating a flavour experience that needs no further enhancements.

 Storage and Freezing Notes